theogam02/issie/README-tomcl.md

 ## Instructions

-* This should be on branch `hlp22-indiv-assess-<login>` of either your own repo or your group repo
+* This file should be copied on branch `hlp22-indiv-assess-<login>` of either your own repo or your group repo
-   * replace `<login>` by your login - in this example `<login> = tomcl`
+   * replace `<login>` in filename `README-<login>.md` by your login - in his example `<login> = tomcl`
+   * name the branch as above, including your login.
+This branch is used only for your submission.
 * A link to the repo and branch must be on the `indiv` sheet of Tom Clarke's Team [google spreadsheet](https://docs.google.com/spreadsheets/d/1prQ5usnpu36FgtbsMO8j6_mwbdd34haSMOQKN2OkLBA/edit?usp=sharing)
 * The repo you use **must have your marker added as collaborator** (github login is on indiv assessment spreadsheet page)
 * Delete these instructions from your version of this readme
 * Delete my comments from your version of the readme (it is an example, not something you add lines to).
 Keep the headings and **replace the admin section links and notes with correct ones**.
 * Link to the sourcefile your code is contained in (drawblock or symbol) with an absolute hyperlink to your repo and branch
 * Specify which code section and file you are doing as in my ppt (1,2,3), (buswire,symbol)
 * Add any changes to my section code allocations.
 This must be consistent with what has been recorded in your team's file in my Team contributions repo](https://github.com/tomcl/hlp22docs/blob/main/README.md)
 main branch ./TeamN.md (N = 1 - 9) file.
 The team contrib repo is as official record.
 This file will be used marking and should have line numbers for easy access.
+Expect to be marked down if your marker cannot easily find everything via links from this README.

 ## Team Shared Team.md